Kioxia microSD card, U301 and U365 Flash Drives Review

 The Exceria microSD card has quite a lot going on it on paper.
 Before we dive deep here, let us quickly get the specs out of the way.
 It comes in 32, 64, 128, or 256-gigabyte variants.
 We have the 128GB one on our hands today.
 This is a Class 10 microSDXC card.
 The XC indicated that this one has extended storage, these types of SD cards are more common these days.

 If you get the 256-gig version, you can store up to 40,000 hours worth of 1080p footage.
 With our 128GB version, we’re looking at around 20,000 hours of 1080p video.
 Of course, all of this depends on the codec or format of the videos.
 Kioxia states that these cards are designated for surveillance purposes.
 Thanks to their reliability, you can use them in security cameras and dashboard cameras.
 The card has a green color, which makes it stand out from the rest of the card.
+You might also want to take a look at our selection of the best SD card readers for this card.

 Performance-wise, this microSD card is quite good.
 You can see the sequential read and write speeds above for yourself.
 Of course, that’s to be expected with a high-quality UHS-I memory card.
 We did further testing by transferring a 2.81GB file.
 It took about 46 seconds for that 2.81GB file to transfer on the Exceria microSDXC memory card.